 Does occupational therapy help with handwriting?

 The answer to “does occupational therapy help with handwriting,” is that for the most part, yes it does.
 We have to remember that all children are different.
 Some progress quickly, while for others is it is a long steady process.
 Some children achieve remarkable progress in handwriting.
 Working on and developing the underlying components for handwriting, along with specific handwriting support, can transform a child’s handwriting.
 Other children are not so lucky.
 Sometimes small improvements are achieved, after which the child’s progress seems to plateau.
 Progress is certainly supported and accelerated by incorporating specific fine motor activities (if this was an identified problem) at home.
-The Fine Motor Fun kit is a collection of fine motor activities that target the specific muscles for the development of the movement patterns for pencil grip and handwriting.

 For the most part, children love the therapy process.
 Children learn while they are having fun, and a skilled therapist will ensure that your child has their fair share of fun, along the way.

-In The South African context, occupational therapy for handwriting has historically only been available to the privileged.
+In The South African context, OT for handwriting has historically only been available to the privileged.
 This needs to change.
 We know that early grapho-motor (handwriting) skills in preschoolers have a direct impact on the mastery of the reading process.
 In addition, they have a direct impact on maths performance in Grade 2.
 We cannot underestimate the importance of handwriting skills.
 Our children across the diverse spectrum of our country deserve to have access to these foundational skills that will shape their scholastic performance.
 Handwriting groups run by occupational therapists have shown unprecedented results and have been applied highly successfully in the less privileged setting.

 Kid Sense, as do countless numbers of other occupational therapy websites, also looks at handwriting and how occupational therapists can help.

 While the teaching of handwriting will always be the domain of the teacher, occupational therapists have specialised skills in child development and are ideally positioned to offer support when a child is struggling to master the handwriting process.
 Grab your handwriting Wall download above to gain an understanding of the underlying components occupational therapists focus on to develop handwriting skills.